rajsudeep/tf-chat-exercise-draft/README.md

 ## React SDKs / Component Libraries Considered

-I initially looked into PubNub and MinChat PubNub as they are popular libraries for build chat applications.
+I initially looked into PubNub and MinChat PubNub as they are popular libraries for building chat applications.
 They both offered features to build a robust chat app, but the components they offer were not flexible and that would have made it hard to show how I code and think through this exercise.

 I then checked more flexible libraries such as Chakra UI, Ant Design, and Material-UI (MUI).
 Although all these libraries had a plethora of components and flexibility with styling and such, I ended up choosing MUI since I saw in their inventory that there were particular components that would cater really well for the needs of designing a chat application.
-It also helped that to know there were a lot of resources online with using MUI I could refer to (ie Stack Overflow posts, demos from MUI documents to refer to) in order to quickly pick up using it.
+It also helped to know that there were a lot of resources online with using MUI I could refer to (ie Stack Overflow posts, demos from MUI documents to refer to) in order to quickly pick up using it.
+The styling in MUI is also super flexible so it made it easy to follow the design I envisioned for the chat experience.

 ## Known Bugs and Improvements to Consider

 - We right now assume the data's particpants has the main user of the session as the first item in the array.
-However, we would want to also control the state of the current user's session and use that to determine if it is appropriate to show their name in the header / in MessagingContainer but for the sake of simplicity of this exercise we have hardcoded it said state.
+However, we would want to also control the state of the current user's session and use that to determine if it is appropriate to show their name in the header / in MessagingContainer but for the sake of simplicity of this exercise (ie we don't have a backend) we have hardcoded said state.
-- We could have a better no chat items in list state
+- We could have a better "no chat items in list" UI
 - Needs loading states
 - Needs error states
 - Responsiveness wasn't prioritized, so needs to be further tested
-- Accessibility wasn't prioritized
+- Accessibility wasn't prioritized, would need to be addded to this if required
-- Probably need to switch to using userId for some keys and payloads since relying on "name" wouldn't be as reliable especially if we support groups/channels or have dups
+- Probably need to switch to using userId for some keys / payloads since relying on "name" wouldn't be as reliable especially if we support groups/channels or have dups
 - displayImg is a better name than profileImg to support groups and etc
 - Consolidate to using one styling method (classNames or styles)
 - urls are not linkable in message view
-- Message view header has a Mui defined min-width attribute that isn't reachable from the styles prop so there is extra spacing between avatar and name
+- Message view header has a MUI defined min-width attribute that isn't reachable from the styles prop so there is extra spacing between avatar and name
 - Several areas need some more cosmetic love (especially the create chat popover)
 - Needs tests !!!